paysuper/paysuper-docs/api-reference/content/main.md

 In most cases, webhooks are triggered by user actions on your website or by back-end related events like a successful payment, a refund payment and other.

-> The Webhook object example
+> The Webhook object examples:
 >
 >For instance, this is the base object representing the webhook event `payment.success`: